Weft

 3. Abilities

-Weft has the usual abilities of a field monk (informally called 'slashers' because their missions often involve murder), including surveillance, close quarters combat and assassination from a distance.
-His capabilities are within the limits of a normal member of his species who has been trained from a pre-school age.
 He has no superpowers and has not trained his minor magical aptitude, which is of no practical use.
 (See Magic below) He has a broad knowledge of poisons, which may not translate to other species.

 Members of his monastic order have access to a knowledge web, from which they can gain information when in a trance-like meditation state.

-4. History
+4. Religion

 Weft believes what he's told to believe.